whisk/id3fixer/README.md

 # id3fixer

 `id3fixer` is a command-line utility designed to correct the encoding issues found in CP1251 (also known as windows-1251 or Cyrillic) MP3 tags.
-Currently only ID3v2.3 and ID3v2.4 are supported for reading, the fixed output is always ID3v2.4.
+Currently only ID3v1, ID3v2.3, ID3v2.4 are supported.

 ## Synopsis
 ```